kvartborg/SimpleMVC/README.md

 # Simple MVC

-Simple MVC is a simplistic file structure for php projects, very compact and easy to use.
+Simple MVC is a simplistic php framework, its very compact, customizable and easy to use.

 ## Setup